Boulevard Blog

 Medspa services are a fusion of aesthetics and medicine — art and science.
 Running a medspa is much the same.
 Your business sense and unique perspective on what your clients want and how to deliver it constitute the art.
 We have plenty of other resources to help you cultivate your business vision, but this article is all about finding the metrics you need for medspa growth and profitability — in other words, the science.

 To have the best shot at success, you need a platform that makes it easy to surface and track relevant data through powerful and customizable reports.
 But no matter how you find and organize the data, we’ll help you find the most impactful areas to focus on, starting with one you’re likely already familiar with.
+Are med spas profitable?
+The short answer is yes, but only when owners track the right metrics.
+This guide covers 6 key indicators of medspa growth and profitability.

 How important is your med spa profit margin?

+For anyone asking are medical spas profitable, profit margin is the clearest starting point, but it should never be the only metric you track.
 Your med spa profit margin is a helpful snapshot of your business’ financial health, but it should always be considered in the context of other metrics to get the full picture.
 First things first, here’s how to calculate your med spa profit margin:

 100 * (gross profit of your business / total revenue of your business) = med spa profit margin